 Lastly, the poor lizard in our story, cornered with no way out, will turn and flare out to try to make themselves as large as possible.
 They prepare to fight, even knowing they may die, but they are going to get their licks in and hope when they bite you, you will drop them in pain.
 Humans sometimes report that when they got far into fear or anger they began to attack even though there was little hope of winning the fight.
 This is sometimes described as a “red out” meaning the anger got so strong that most other verbal memory processes and rational thought shut off.

 In higher mammals, there is one other stress response here that has a bearing for humans.
 The puppy when under attack may roll over on its back, exposing its stomach or neck and in effect giving up.
 They are saying to the attacker go ahead do what you want I give up.
 We might call this behavior “placating.”
 In a human that rolling over and playing helpless or dead is often accompanied by some form of dissociation.
 This could be a momentary blank spot in the memory recording or a longer dissociation.

 So during all these automatic behaviors, the verbal memory system will be turned down and the sensory memory system will be turned up.

-This result of shifting memory systems may explain why a seemingly unrelated sensory trigger can set of an episode of fear and stress.
+This result of shifting memory systems may explain why a seemingly unrelated sensory trigger can set off an episode of fear and stress.
 The victim of a previous assault may see a yellow car and suddenly be overcome by fear.
-Last time an assailant chased them they ran full speed until they ran into a yellow car, seeing that same color car cause the sensory memory to spring back to work and recall the full trauma, stress hormones and all.
+Last time an assailant chased them they ran full speed until they ran into a yellow car, seeing that same color car causes the sensory memory to spring back to work and recall the full trauma, stress hormones, and all.